manuaishika/cc1/README.md

-# Recipe App
+# Recipe Web App

 A simple web application for storing and viewing recipes.
-This app is built using Node.js, Express, and MongoDB on the backend, and plain HTML, CSS, and JavaScript on the frontend.
+This app is built using Node.js and MongoDB on the backend, and plain HTML, CSS, and JavaScript on the frontend.

 ## Features